eclipse-vertx/vert.x/core_manual_python.md

 To create a TCP server we simply create an instance of core.net.NetServer

     import vertx
     server = vertx.create_net_server()

 ### Start the Server Listening

 To tell that server to listen for connections we do:

     import vertx
     server = vertx.create_net_server()

     server.listen(1234, 'myhost')

 The first parameter to `listen` is the port.
+A wildcard port of `0` can be specified which means a random available port will be chosen to actually listen at.
+Once the server has completed listening you can then call the `port()` function of the server to find out the real port it is using.

 The second parameter is the hostname or ip address.
-If it is ommitted it will default to `0.0.0.0` which means it will listen at all available interfaces.
+If it is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

+The actual bind is asynchronous so the server might not actually be listening until some time *after* the call to listen has returned.
+If you want to be notified when the server is actually listening you can provide a function handler to the `listen` call.
+For example:

+    def listen_handler(err, server):
+        if err is None:
+            print 'Server is listening OK!'
+        else:
+           err.printStackTrace()

+    server.listen(1234, 'myhost', listen_handler)

 ### Getting Notified of Incoming Connections

-Just having a TCP server listening creates a working server that you can connect to (try it with telnet!), however it's not very useful since it doesn't do anything with the connections.

 To be notified when a connection occurs we need to call the `connect_handler` function of the server, specifying a block which represents the handler.
 The handler will be called when a connection is made:

     import vertx

     server = vertx.create_net_server()

     @server.connect_handler
-    def connect_handler():
+    def connect_handler(sock):
     	print 'A client has connected!'

     server.listen(1234, 'localhost')

 That's a bit more interesting.
 Now it displays 'A client has connected!' every time a client connects.

-The return value of the `connect_handler` method is the server itself, so multiple invocations can be chained together.
-That means we can rewrite the above as:

-    import vertx

-    server = vertx.create_net_server()

-	@server.connect_handler
-    def connect_handler()
-        print 'A client has connected!'
-    server.listen(1234, 'localhost')

-This is a common pattern throughout the vert.x API.

 ### Closing a Net Server